FEMA and SBA

 Receiving FEMA’s decision

-You will receive a letter stating the amount of assistance you have been approved for.
-If you were denied, your letter will briefly explain why.
+You will receive a letter, email, or notification in the FEMA mobile app stating the type and amount of assistance you have been approved for.
+If you were denied, your letter will briefly explain why and how to appeal FEMA’s decision.

-You may also receive a letter stating that more information is needed to make a decision on your application.
-The letter will provide instructions on the additional information or documents needed and how to submit them.
+You may also receive a letter stating that more information is needed for FEMA to make a decision on your application.
+The letter will provide instructions on the additional information or documents needed and how to submit them to FEMA.
 This is not a decision letter.

-Your decision letter will include instructions to file an appeal.
+Your decision letter will include instructions to file an appeal if you disagree with the amount received or were denied.

-It is important to read your entire decision letter, because it may contain information about automatic enrollment in flood insurance or a requirement that you obtain flood insurance to be eligible for FEMA assistance in the future.
+It is important to read your entire decision letter, because it may contain information about automatic enrollment in flood insurance or if you are required to obtain flood insurance in order to be eligible for FEMA assistance in the future.
 For more information, visit: https://www.fema.gov/fact-sheet/flood-insurance-and-fema-assistance.

 Long-term considerations if you receive FEMA assistance